dvdgeroconnell/pands-project/README.md

 This is summarized from the detailed Project Description in [g2].
 The project is about researching and analyzing the well-known Fisher’s Iris data set [g1].
 The investigation requires documentation and code (in Python [c6]) to be written.
 The project will need to be broken into several smaller tasks that are easier to solve, and these will need to be plugged together once they have been completed.
 Steps to follow:

-1. Research the data set online and write a summary about it in your README.
+1. Research the data set online and write a summary about it in the README.
-2. Download the data set and add it to your repository.
+2. Download the data set and add it to the repository.
 3. Write a program called analysis.py that:
-    1 .Outputs a summary of each variable to a single text file,
+    1. Outputs a summary of each variable to a single text file
     2. Saves a histogram of each variable to png files, and
-    3. Outputs a scatter plot of each pair of variables.
+    3. Outputs a scatter plot of each pair of variables
-    4. Performs any other analysis you think is appropriate.
+    4. Performs any other analysis you think is appropriate

-The requiremnent for original text and analysis was emphasized in the Project Description.
+The requiremnent for original text and analysis is emphasized in the Project Description.

 ### Approach
 While it was left open as to whether to create a Jupyter notebook as well as the README, it was decided to capture the reasearch and analysis in the README to avoid repetition and / or referencing over and back between documents.